railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_journals.rst

 Using the journals
 ------------------

-.. todo:: I think the field is Invoicing Method not Invoicing Journal

 You'll now see how to use the journals to organize your stock management in practice.
 After installing the module :mod:`sale_journal` look at the list of partners.
 In the tab :guilabel:`Sales and Purchases` on any of them you'll now see the field :guilabel:`Invoicing Method`.